nauam/Courses/docs/administration/projects/node-execution/script.md

 ## Custom command and script execution with the script-plugin

-QW Control comes with a pre-installed plugin called `script-plugin` that includes two providers that may be useful to customize how to execute commands and script files on remote nodes.
+Rundeck comes with a pre-installed plugin called `script-plugin` that includes two providers that may be useful to customize how to execute commands and script files on remote nodes.

 The `script-plugin` includes these providers: